laurabrugger/rScripts/README.md

 # rScripts
-*Repository Contents*
+**Repository Contents**
 Contains the following sample `R` scripts:

-* Odds Ratio- using `stargazer` to create odds ratios from binary logisitc regression.
+* oddsRatios.Rmd- uses `stargazer` to format a table that includes odds ratios and binary logisitc regression results.

 This repository also contains: